sukykaur/AzureNIST800-171/PaaS WebApp/PaaSWAOverview.md

 - 1 network security group for Application Gateway
 - 1 network security group for Application Service Environment
 - 1 network security group for Azure SQL Database
-- 1 network Security Group for bastion host
+- 1 network security group for bastion host

 Each of the network security groups have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each network security group:
   -	[Diagnostic logs and events](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account